 Ashland: The Henry Clay Estate– This home (built in 1809) and property is truly beautiful, and it has important history to go along with it.
 The historic home of Kentucky statesman Henry Clay (known as “The Great Negotiator”), the estate now offers guided tours.

 Keeneland Race Track– If you will be visiting Lexington in the months of April or October, the horse races at Keeneland are a MUST!
 The grounds are absolutely beautiful, and going to the races is an experience very emblematic of Kentucky.
-To me, Keeneland is my favorite thing to do in Lexington, KY.
+To me, Keeneland is one of the best attractions in Lexington.

 Tailgating, having drinks, and playing corn-hole out in the fields and parking areas before the races is common.
 Once you head inside, you can bring your own chair for the lawn, or purchase a seat in the grandstand.
 Whether you’re a fan of gambling or not, it is the perfect place for people-watching and soaking in the true Kentucky spirit.